Mo-kw/spacebot-educational-llm/README.md

 The fine-tuning leverages 4-bit quantization and parameter-efficient tuning to optimize resource usage while adapting the model for space domain Q&A.

 ---
+## 📚 Dataset

+This project uses the [AllenAI SciQ dataset](https://huggingface.co/datasets/allenai/sciq), a collection of science questions.
+The dataset was filtered to extract space-related questions using keywords like "planet," "gravity," "black hole," and others to create a domain-specific training set for fine-tuning.

+---

 ## 🔮 Future Improvements